TITANIUM339/Sign-up-Form/README.md

 # Sign-up-Form

-This is project Etch-a-Sketch from TOP.
+This is project Sign-up-Form from TOP.

 A Sign-up-Form built using HTML, and CSS.